 We set grade thresholds for each syllabus using a mixture of statistical evidence and professional judgement.
 First we set grade thresholds for each component.
 We then combine these component grade thresholds to give us the grade thresholds for each syllabus option.

 Our objective in setting grade thresholds is to maintain standards from year to year so that a student who performs the same way gets the same grade, regardless of when they took their exams.

-You can find grade thresholds under each qualification section on our website and on Teacher Support.
+You can find grade thresholds under each qualification section on our website and on the School Support Hub.

 Working out a student's grade

 Once we have marks for each of the components a student has taken, we combine these marks into an overall total for the syllabus option they have taken.
 We then work out a student's grade by comparing their overall syllabus mark to the syllabus grade thresholds.
 If a student has an overall total of 75 marks, and the grade 'A' threshold is 80 and the grade 'B' threshold is 70, the student will be given a 'B' grade.

 The marks for some components are adjusted by a weighting factor (please refer to the syllabus document).
 For example, imagine a syllabus consisting of Paper 1 worth 100 marks and Paper 2 worth 50 marks.
 If the syllabus document says that the papers are equally weighted, we would double a student's Paper 2 mark before adding it to their Paper 1 mark.